netzstrategen/wordpress-core-standards/README.txt

   virtual host or the whole server (the latter is not recommended for production servers).

-  Adds long client-side caching time for assets with "ver" query string via .htacces.
+  Adds client-side caching for assets having a `'ver'` query string.

 = Customization =